 Growth Stage (Post-Series A): Any funding rounds raised after the Series A (Series B, C, growth equity, etc…) are focused on growth.
 It is here where you’ll find traditional VC firms as well as growth firms, private equity firms, and financial and strategic investors.
 At this point, a startup should be relatively successful, should have built the engines of growth, and can prove they are working.
 At this stage, things are working well, but companies need more capital to grow faster.
 This stage is about expanding upon what is already working.

 Pre-IPO: Gil doesn’t talk about a “Pre-IPO” phase in his blog post as it’s hard to define a pre-IPO company in the context of a Series A, but we think this is an important stage of a company’s life.
 Companies at this point in their life have grown considerably, but although they have a large and paying customer base, they may not be profitable.
 Most companies may be growing/scaling considerably fast, but have done so at the cost of profitability.
 Look at Uber and WeWork.
 Despite massive funds and growth, both companies have yet to break profitability.
 As companies grow large enough, traditional VC funding and even private equity funding may not be enough and will look towards going public to raise additional capital.
 Companies looking to go public, however, are scrutinized heavily and must look to clear paths towards profitability.

-These four stages/phases are how we generally look at a startup’s life.
+These four startup stages/phases are how we generally look at a startup’s life.
 Each stage presents its own type of investors as well as its own set of challenges.